Compliance in Uncertain Times: Franczek Radelet's Annual Hospitality SeminarOctober 21, 2016

 Adventures on Half Street...or, How the NLRB Continues to Turn Labor Law Upside Down and Inside Out

 The National Labor Relations Board, located on Half Street in Washington, D.C., continues to complicate life for human resource professionals and management-side labor lawyers.
 Recent NLRB decisions sweep aside long-established precedents, expand employee rights under the law, reign in employer handbook policies and aggressively expand the penalties that may be assessed against employers.
-Chris Johlie will review recent NLRB decisions and offer practical advice for dealing with the latest labor law developments.
+Chris Johlie reviewed recent NLRB decisions and offer practical advice for dealing with the latest labor law developments.

 Workplace Enforcement: Updates on DHS and DOJ guidance on the pre-hire, hiring, and I-9 processes

 How long has it been since you last completed an I-9 audit?
-The stakes are higher than they have ever been as the Department of Homeland Security significantly increased fines for I-9 violations earlier this year.
-At the same time, the Department of Justice is retooling its efforts to identify and penalize institutions that unlawfully discriminate in the hiring process based on national origin and citizenship.
-This session with Tejas Shah will provide an update on these topics, cover best practices for conducting an I-9 self-audit, and use recent settlements negotiated by DHS and the DOJ to present some tips on what not to do in the pre-hire, hiring and I-9 onboarding processes.
+The stakes are higher than they have ever been as the Department of Homeland Security significantly increased fines for I-9 violations.
+The Department of Justice is retooling its efforts to identify and penalize institutions that unlawfully discriminate in the hiring process based on national origin and citizenship.
+This session with Tejas Shah provided an update on these topics, covered best practices for conducting an I-9 self-audit, and used recent settlements negotiated by DHS and the DOJ to present some tips on what not to do in the pre-hire, hiring and I-9 onboarding processes.

 The Overtime Game

-Jim Zuehl will provide a brief update on what UNITE-HERE is up to on organizing hospitality employers and processing grievances.
-A great update for union and non-union employers alike!
+A brief update was provided on what UNITE-HERE is up to on organizing hospitality employers and processing grievances.

 Employee Benefits Policy in the Wake of the 2016 Presidential Election